 Avoid pre-packaged foods

-Enter any supermarket and the closest aisles to the door are always packed with pre-packaged food.
-Shops are now selling ready-made everything from packaged smashed avocado to stir fry kits with packaged chopped vegetables.
+Enter any supermarket and the closest aisles to the door are always stocked with pre-packaged food.
+Shops are now selling more convenience foods than ever, with inventions like packaged smashed avocado and stir fry kits with ready-chopped vegetables.

 These pre-packaged foods are adding single-use plastic unnecessarily and causing a lot of damage to the planet as well as being more costly to you as the consumer.
 Avoid them at all costs and stick to the real thing.

 Tip to reduce waste: Always choose fresh, whole foods and don't put them into single-use plastic bags – they have their own natural packaging in the form of skin!